 Individuals may be simultaneously enrolled in more than one WIOA Title I or other employment and training program.
+The potential of participant's co-enrolling in other WIOA Title I formula programs must be submitted to WorkForce Central for review and approval prior to co-enrollment.
 Participant ETO files must clearly document the justification for concurrent enrollment and coordination between programs for services provided.
-Service Providers must identify and track the funding streams which pay the costs of services provided to individuals who are concurrently participating in more than one program and ensure services are not duplicated.
+Service providers must identify and track the funding streams which pay the costs of services provided to individuals who are concurrently participating in more than one program and ensure services are not duplicated.